 - Incorporate Vision Zero plans into transportation project design with the goal of eliminating the potential for future traffic related injuries and/or fatalities

 The project fits the criteria for Measure A Safe Routes to School funding, and staff has secured a Measure A grant of $96,000 to fund design and construction.
 Need for any additional funding to complete construction will be determined with final design.

-Construction will begin on Tuesday, February 19, for the Fairview Avenue Sidewalk Infill at Stow Canyon Road Project.
+Construction began on February 19, 2019, for the Fairview Avenue Sidewalk Infill at Stow Canyon Road Project.
 The project will construct the sidewalk in front of Fairview Gardens and 370 feet south heading towards the Goleta Valley Library.
 Other improvements include widening Fairview Avenue to include a second northbound travel lane, and adding a 5-foot wide bicycle lane and a 5-foot wide sidewalk.
 In addition, a pedestrian crosswalk will be installed across Stow Canyon Road that will have ADA compliant curb ramps and a streetlight.
 We anticipate the project will be completed in May (weather permitting).